pinzger/pinzger.github.io/_pages/service.md

 * [MSR 2006](http://msr.uwaterloo.ca/challenge/) Mining Challenge Chair

 ### Steering Committees
-* Chair of the steering committee of the International Conference on Software Analysis, Evolution, and Reengineering (SANER), 2019 -- present
+* Chair of the steering committee of the International Conference on Software Analysis, Evolution, and Reengineering (SANER), 2019 -- 2020
-* International Conference on Software Analysis, Evolution, and Reengineering (SANER), 2017 -- present
+* International Conference on Software Analysis, Evolution, and Reengineering (SANER), 2017 -- 2020
 * Working Conference on Mining Software Repositories (MSR), 2014 -- 2018

 ### Editorial-Boards